doverunner/multi-drm-flutter-sample/README.md

 ### Creating BetterPlayerPallyconDrmAssetsLoaderDelegate

 The original Better Player project has `BetterPlayerEzDrmAssetsLoaderDelegate` which is for EZDRM integration.
-You need to add `BetterPlayerPallyconDrmAssetsLoaderDelegate` to support PallyCon Multi-DRM integration.
+You need to add `BetterPlayerPallyconDrmAssetsLoaderDelegate` to support DoveRunner Multi-DRM integration.

 Please refer to the source files under `ios > Classes` folder of this sample.